 Educating Potential Whistleblowers in the European Union

 As one of the largest consumer markets in the world, as well as the base of operations for many companies, the potential for fraud in the European Union is high.
-That’s why, in addition to its policy work, NWC has partnered with EU-based nonprofit Whistleblowing International, to launch the European Whistleblower Protection and Reward Project.
-This project aims to educate company insiders and others in the EU about how they can confidentially disclose information about illegal activities to authorities and qualify for financial awards under U.S. and other laws.
+That’s why the National Whistleblower Center is working to educate company insiders and others in the EU about how they can confidentially disclose information about illegal activities to authorities and qualify for financial awards under U.S. and other laws.

 One current educational campaign is centered around improving prosecutions for violators of the International Convention for the Prevention of Pollution from Ships, otherwise known as MARPOL.
 MARPOL is the main international convention covering prevention of pollution of the marine environment by ships from operational or accidental causes.
 With a few exceptions, MARPOL enforcement in Europe is massively underachieving in terms of the number of investigations and prosecutions of illegal ship discharges, the level of criminal civil penalties for violators, and reporting of pollution data.
 Enormous volumes of ship waste are unaccounted for, suggesting it is being dumped overboard while at sea – but with the ships often deep in international waters, this is hard to prove.
 Whistleblowers on these ships are in the best position to expose crimes.